gschaumb/team03-capstone/docs/index.md

 <br>

 ## Agent Design Rationale {#agent-design-rationale}
+Our code uses the term "Perception Agents" for our data source agents, reflecting their ability to both retrieve chunks and extract specific useful information relevant to the query.
 Each agent's retrieval pipeline and summarization strategy leverages specific parameters and prompts tailored to the nature of the documents it handles, aiding our goal of summaries that are both precise and contextually relevant.
 <br>

 **Figure 3**